jlouis/enacl/README.md

 * Fix dialyzer warnings (Thanks Anthony Ramine)
 * Fix a wrong call in the timing code.
 Luckily, this error has not affected anything as it has only replaced a verification call with one that does not verify.
 In practice, the timing is roughly the same for both, save for a small constant factor (Thanks to the dialyzer)
 * Improve documentation around installation/building the software.
 Hopefully it is now more prominent (Thanks to David N. Welton)

+### v0.10.1

+This small patch-release provides tests for the `randombytes/1` function call, and optimizes EQC tests to make it easier to implement `largebinary`-support in EQC tests.
+The release also adds an (experimental) scrambling function for hiding the internal structure of counters.
+This is based on an enlarged TEA-cipher by Wheeler and Needham.
+It is neccessary for correct operation of the CurveCP implementation, which is why it is included in this library.

 ### v0.10.0